hwdsl2/docker-tts/README.md

 - A Linux server (local or cloud) with Docker installed
 - Supported architectures: `amd64` (x86_64), `arm64` (e.g. Raspberry Pi 4/5, AWS Graviton)
-- Minimum RAM: more than 1 GB free (model is ~320 MB; PyTorch runtime uses additional memory)
+- Minimum RAM: ~1.5 GB free (model is ~320 MB; PyTorch runtime uses additional memory)
 - Internet access for the initial model download (the model is cached locally afterwards).
 Not required if using `KOKORO_LOCAL_ONLY=true` with a pre-cached model.

 For internet-facing deployments, see [Using a reverse proxy](#using-a-reverse-proxy) to add HTTPS.